vita-student-projects/BEV_group4/README.md

 This code was built upon a pre-existing [Image to BEV deep learning model](https://github.com/avishkarsaha/translating-images-into-maps/), based on the paper [Translating Images Into Maps](https://arxiv.org/abs/2110.00966).
 This code was written using python 3.7. and was trained on the nuScenes dataset.
-Please refer to the repository's Read Me for dependencies and datasets to install.
+Please refer to the repository's ReadMe for dependencies and datasets to install.

 ## Using the code
 The first step is to create a folder named "translating-images-into-maps-main" and download all files into it.